Longines Conquest Cal.19 AS Automatic 18ct 1954 1st Edition

 The example you see here is one of the first Longines Conquest models.
 Produced in 18ct gold, its movement serial number shows it was manufactured in 1954.

 Following its restoration of the movement, case and dial by our specialist team, this example is in immaculate condition.

 It is certainly a tribute to the original Conquest model range that Longines has recently released a number of Conquest Heritage models which celebrate the success of the original Conquest range.
 Not only this but Longines has taken a further step towards making the Conquest Heritage a real tribute by using the same 35mm case size.

-So, as we have seen, the Longines Conquest has much in common with the Rolex Explorer.
-However, this 18ct example can also be said to be equally aligned with the Omega Constellation, which has a remarkably similar case-back.
+As we have seen, the Longines Conquest has much in common with the Rolex Explorer, but this example also has similarities with the Omega Constellation of the same period which has a remarkably similar case-back.
 It also carries very similar hour indices to those used on the Omega Constellation Deluxe of the same year, an example of which can be seen here.

 However, the beautifully accomplished dial execution you see here has an individuality the Longines Conquest claims all its own.
 Two-tone Ivory-Cream with a broad Silver band towards the outer edge of the dial and bold applied hour indices, provide a distinctive style which could have been slightly fussy in the hands of lesser dial designers.
 The symmetry and contrast between the watch case, dial and original Dauphine hands work wonderfully.

 This is the original dial, restored to the highest standards by our dial restorers which are considered the best in the UK.